Consumer credit and guarantees

 You can withdraw from a credit contract by giving written notice at any time before the credit is first provided under the contract.
 You should get legal advice.

-You can also make a complaint directly to the credit provider—but if you're unable to resolve your complaint then the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO) may be able to help.
+You can also make a complaint directly to the credit provider, but if you can’t resolve your complaint then the Australian Financial Complaints Authority (AFCA) may be able to help.

-If your complaint still isn’t resolved, you may need to apply to the court.
+You may need to go to court if your complaint still isn't resolved.
 Court applications about unfair contract terms or unjust contracts can be complex.
 Get legal advice.

 A guarantee is a legally binding promise made by one person ensuring that another person carries out their legal responsibilities.
 This is different from consumer guarantees for goods that are sold (ie warranties).